ai-2070/pydantic-ai-errors/README.md

   - Underlined error locations with `^^^`
   - Actionable help suggestions (`= help: ...`)
 - **ANSI color support** — Colorized output for terminal display (can be disabled)
+- **Compact mode** — Show all errors in a single error window for a consolidated view
+- **Custom error messages** — Override default error messages per field for user-friendly output
 - **AI-friendly** — Structured output that's easy for LLMs to parse and act on

 ## Installation